uapi-group/kernel-features/README.md

 ### Auxiliary socket message describing the sender's cgroup

-`SCM_CGROUP` or a similar auxiliary socket message, that allows receivers to figure out which cgroup a sender is part of.
+`SCM_CGROUPID` or a similar auxiliary socket message, that allows receivers to figure out which cgroup a sender is part of.

 **Use-Case:** `systemd-journald` picks up cgroup information from